zoetyu/workshop-ws-04-24-chrome-extension/README.md

 * [X] Basic understanding of Chrome Extensions
 * [X] How to code your own Chrome exTIMsion

 You just learned how to make your own chrome extension!
-Hopefully, it was a painless experience :laughing:.
-You can use it to create fun extensions like this or to make more powerful ones to change how you browse the web.
+Hopefully, it was a painless experience :laughing: You can use it to create fun extensions like this or to make more powerful ones to change how you browse the web.

 Chrome extensions work similarly to websites and can access most of the APIs that a website could.
 Just like websites they do require a couple different files, but most of the functionality happens in one or two base js files.